mikeingold/JefimenkoModels.jl/docs/plan.md

 ## Medium Term
 - Determine if performance benefits justify specialized integral functions for non-general sources
     - Consider either adding functions to generalize them, or just removing them totally
+- Fully populate the README Status with all struct types and implementation status

 ## Longer-Term Vision
 - Add a CITATION.bib